kurron/ansible-mongodb/README.md

 [download the zip](https://github.com/kurron/ansible-mongodb/archive/master.zip) directly from GitHub.

 Once you have the files available to you, you are going to have to edit the `hosts` file with a text editor.
-The file is documented and should be easily understood. **The `dbPath` entry must be adjusted to point to the instance's XFS partition.** Failure to do this will prevent MongoDB from being properly installed. **You must also edit the `ansible.cfg` file, specifically the `remote_user` property.**  Failure to do this will prevent Ansible from SSH'ing into the instance.
+The file is documented and should be easily understood. **You must also edit the `ansible.cfg` file, specifically the `remote_user` property.**  Failure to do this will prevent Ansible from SSH'ing into the instance.

 To install MongoDB all you have to do is issue `./playbook.yml` from the command line.
 Ansible will ask you for the password of the SSH account being used as well as the password to use for `sudo` (normally, you can just hit `Enter` here).
+You will also be prompted for configuration values.  **You must provide the directory to use to store the database files.** The other values have reasonable defaults that can optionally be changed. the In a few moments your instance should have the most current
-In a few seconds your instance should have the most current MongoDB installed and running.  **Please note that you must reboot the instance in order for some of the optimizations to take affect.**
+MongoDB installed and running.  **Please note that you must reboot the instance in order for some of the optimizations to take affect.**

 #Tips and Tricks